sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 // for (int i = 0; i < numbers.length; i++) { ... }
 ```

-# Java Interview Questions 101-110 - Spoken Answers

-## 101. How do you print the content of an array?
+### 101. How do you print the content of an array?

 Use Arrays.toString() for one-dimensional arrays or Arrays.deepToString() for multi-dimensional arrays.
 Don't use System.out.println() directly on arrays as it prints the memory reference, not the content.
 These utility methods format arrays nicely with square brackets and comma separation.